 - Introduction to Power Engineering 12.5 pts

 The aim of this subject is to understand the fundamental concepts and basic theory involved in modelling and analysis of the various components that comprise power systems.
 Power systems involve the generation, conversion, transmission and distribution of electricity via the use of specific devices, such as transformers, generators and motors.
 It is expected that at the end of this subject the student will have developed a sound understanding of the functionality and characteristics in terms of physical concepts and mathematical models of each of the covered components and relate them to the real life operation of power systems, such as a country’s power grid or smaller power systems that connect to the grid.

 The topics covered in this subject include: review of the basic theory of single-phase as well as three-phase circuits; calculations of power (real, reactive and complex); power transfer between buses (nodes), generators to loads; derivation of conditions for maximum power transfer; static stability limits; an introduction to protection and fault analysis; models for transmission and distribution power lines (overhead and cables); models for loads; basic models for power transformers, DC machines, the synchronous generator and the induction motor.

 - Embedded System Design 12.5 pts

-This subject provides a practical introduction to the design of microprocessor-based electronic systems.
-The lectures and project work will expose students to the various stages in an engineering project (design, implementation, testing and documentation) and a range of embedded system concepts.
+This subject provides a practical introduction to the basics of modelling, analysis, and design of microprocessor-based embedded systems.
+Students will learn how to integrate computation with physical processes to meet a desired specification within the context of a design project.
+The project work will expose students to the various stages in an engineering project (design, implementation, testing and documentation) and a range of embedded system concepts.

-This material will be complemented by exposure to standard software tools, including compilers and debuggers, schematic and board layout software.
+This material will be complemented by exposure to standard software tools including compilers and debuggers, finite state machine design and analysis software, and simulation tools.
 The subject will include a level of industry engagement, to provide broader examples of engineering projects, through guest lectures.